lucyhalee/Luc-aMart-nez.github.io/README.md

 	<iframe width="560" height="315" src="https://www.youtube.com/embed/20SHvU2PKsM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 	<li><strong><p3>Overview</p3></strong></li>
 	Regardless of whether you choose to implement WCAG 2.0 or 2.1, the good news is that both guidelines use the same terminology.
-The guidelines are separated into the following parts:<br>
+The guidelines are separated into the following parts:</ul><br>
 	<ol>
 	<li><strong>Design principles:</strong> The four overarching principles of accessible website development.</li>
     <li><strong>Guidelines:</strong> short statements providing guidance on what should be considered by designers and developers to make a website accessible.</li>